Optimal $k$-Secretary with Logarithmic Memory: Introduction

 In this work, we revisit the $k$-secretary problem under an additional memory constraint on the player's algorithm.
 One potential use case of the $k$-secretary model is the routing setting~\cite{nakano2011message}, in which $n$ data packets arrive at a router in a sequential order, while the goal is to filter out certain low-quality packets and only forward $k$ out of the $n$ packets for downstream processing.
 In this setup, as the values of both $n$ and $k$ can be huge compared to the storage of the router, we need the algorithm to be both optimal (in terms of the competitive ratio) and memory-efficient (using a memory sublinear, or even logarithmic, in $k$).

-Unfortunately, Kleinberg's algorithm, while being optimal, is not memory-efficient.
-A straightforward implementation of the algorithm requires $\Omega(k)$ memory.
+Unfortunately, Kleinberg's algorithm, while being optimal, is not designed to be memory-efficient.
+A straightforward implementation of the algorithm requires $\Omega(k)$ words of memory.
 The bottleneck of the memory usage is for finding the $k$-th largest element in the sequence---a problem known as \emph{quantile estimation}---for which the straightforward method requires $\Omega(k)$ space.

 One might hope to improve the memory bound using quantile estimation algorithms that are more space-efficient.
 We first note that there exist strong $\poly(k)$ memory lower bounds if we restrict ourselves to \emph{exact} algorithms that find the $k$-th largest element exactly (with high probability): a lower bound of Munro and Paterson~\cite{MP80} suggests that this requires $\Omega(\sqrt{k})$ space.
-Naturally, one might hope to use algorithms that finds the $k$-th largest element approximately (e.g., returning an element with rank $k \pm o(k)$).
+Naturally, one might hope to use algorithms that find the $k$-th largest element approximately (e.g., returning an element with rank $k \pm o(k)$).
 Guha and McGregor~\cite{guha2009stream} gave an algorithm that uses $O(1)$ words of memory\footnote{We assume a word size of $\Theta(\log n)$.} and finds an element of rank $k \pm O(\sqrt{k}\cdot \log^2n)$.
 Combining this result with Kleinberg's algorithm, however, would lead to extra $\polylog(n)$ factors in the competitive ratio.

-In this work, we aim to answer the following two questions: \begin{itemize} \item \textbf{Question 1.} In general, does a quantile estimator lead to a memory-efficient $k$-secretary algorithm?
-How would the quantile estimation error translate into the competitive ratio? \item \textbf{Question 2.} Concretely, to match the optimal competitive ratio for $k$-secretary, how much memory is needed? \end{itemize}
+In this work, we aim to answer the following questions: \begin{quote} \emph{In general, does an accurate quantile estimator lead to a competitive $k$-secretary algorithm while maintaining its memory usage?
+Concretely, to match the optimal competitive ratio for $k$-secretary, how much memory is needed?} \end{quote}